qlack/QLACK-TypeScript/README.md

   `ng build --project @qlack/forms`
 * Go to the root of the QLACK-TS project under `dist` folder, e.g. `dist/forms` and execute: `npm publish`

-## Build all process
-* Go to the root of the project you want to publish.
-* Edit `package.json` to update the version.
-* Go to the root of the QLACK-TS project and execute: `npm run build-all`

 ## Contributors

 <p>